 Keyboard

-The keyboard outputs are 8-bit (or 2 hexadecimal number) wide scan codes.
-A guide is below.1 There are actually three different possible sets of scan codes.
-Most keyboards use a similar set but it’s possible to have one that by default uses a different set.
+Keyboard devices will output an 8-bit (or 2 hex) wide scan code.
+A guide is below.1 There are three different possible sets of scan codes.
+Most keyboards follow a consistent set described above, but some keyboards may output the scan codes from the other two by default.

 Mouse